 - Semi-sweet or dark chocolate morsels are good for this Saltine Toffee recipe.

 - This stuff is so sticky, use parchment paper or your Silpat to assemble.
-(My Silpat mat is my go to baking and treat making kitchen item!!
+(Our Silpat mat is our go-to baking and treat making kitchen item!!
 You need one of these so your recipes and cookies turn out amazing!)

 - If using parchment, and to prevent any mishaps, make your parchment paper a little bigger than your assembled crackers.
 Also, make sure your crackers are tight together.